IND Enabling Studies: The Complete Guide to Preclinical Requirements

 - Core requirements include repeat-dose toxicology in two species, safety pharmacology core battery, genotoxicity battery, and PK/ADME characterization

-- GLP compliance is mandatory for pivotal toxicology and safety pharmacology studies - non-compliance can result in clinical holds and costly repeat studies
+- GLP compliance is mandatory for pivotal toxicology and safety pharmacology studies submitted as core IND safety support

 - Toxicology study duration must support clinical trial duration - 2-week studies support 14-day Phase 1 trials per ICH M3(R2)